mika-archived/docs.mochizuki.moe/en-us/docs/unity/constraint-by-humanoid/terms.md

 ## Want Support

-Please visit [our contact page](/contact) and use the appropriate means to get in touch with us.
+Please visit [our contact page](/en-us/contact) and use the appropriate means to get in touch with us.

-## 日本語の説明や利用規約などはないのですか？

-ないです